coatyio/coaty-js/docs/man/developer-guide.md

 * `cut-release` - cut the release using conventional changelog management
 * `push-release` - push release commits and release tag to the remote git repo
 * `publish-release` - publish the release to npm registry server

+To use the release scripts in your project, add the npm modules `conventional-changelog` and `conventional-recommended-bump` as dependencies to your project's package.json and install them.
+The module versions should correspond with the versions specified in the `coaty` framework package definition as peer dependencies.

 #### Version a release